-4. Update immunizations.Immunizations can protect people from serious illnesses, so it's important that your teen receive them on time.
+4. Update immunizations.Immunizations can protect kids from serious childhood illnesses, so it's important that your teen receive them on time.
 Immunization schedules can vary from office to office, so talk to your doctor about what to expect.

-Make sure your teen wears a helmet while riding a bike, skateboard, or scooter.
+Your teen should always wear a helmet while riding a bike, skateboard, or scooter.

 Your teen should apply sunscreen of SPF 30 or higher at least 15 minutes before going outside and reapply about every 2 hours.

 Monitor your teen's Internet usage.
-Keep the family computer in a place where you can watch what your child is doing.
-Install safety filters and check the browser history to see what websites your teen has visited.
+Keep the family computer in a place where you can watch what your teen is doing.
+Install safety filters and check the browser history to see what websites your child has visited.

 Prevent gun injuries by not keeping a gun in the home.
 If you do have a gun, keep it unloaded and locked away.
 Ammunition should be locked up separately.
 Make sure kids cannot access the keys.